use what you make

 Build what you need.
 Use what you build.John Seely Brown quoted at eLearning 2015

-Eating what you cook, has several required components, one of which is actually eating (using the thing), but the other is the essential you cook part of eat what you cook:
+Using what you make, has several required components, one of which is actually using the thing, but the other is the essential making part of use what you make:

 - active creation - whether code, UX, interactive/visual/graphic design, being an active creator